shopware/shopware/src/Docs/Resources/current/4-how-to/560-js-storefront-plugin.md

 ## Registering your plugin

-Next you have to tell shopware that your plugin should be loaded and executed.
+Next you have to tell Shopware that your plugin should be loaded and executed.
 Therefore you have to register your plugin in the PluginManager.
 Create a `main.js` file inside your `Resources/storefront` folder and get the PluginManager from the global window object.
 Then register your own plugin: